Adelic line bundles on quasi-projective varieties: Heights on quasi-projective varieties

-Here we provide a different proof for Theorem \ref{minima} for the special but rather important case that $F$ is a number field.
+Here we provide a different proof for Theorem \ref{minima} for the special but rather important case that $F$ is a global field.
 We can see more clearly the role of the small sections from this proof.
-The treatment also works for function fields of one variable.
-For convenience, we re-state the result as follows.
+Moreover, we also include an inequality in the opposite direction, which is a weak version of Zhang's theorem of successive minima (cf. Theorem \ref{app sm2}) in the current setting.